Sunscreen-tech/spf/parasol_runtime/crates-io.md

 # Parasol Runtime
 This crate contains the Sunscreen Parasol runtime, which supports running programs over encrypted data with the [`parasol_cpu`](https://crates.io/parasol_cpu) crate.
 This crate provides key generation, encryption, and decryption functionality.
-Additionally, you can use the `fluent` module to generate if you want to directly compose with TFHE circuits with programmable bootstrapping:
+Additionally, you can use the `fluent` module to directly compose and run TFHE circuits with programmable bootstrapping:

 ```rust
 use parasol_runtime::{ComputeKey, Encryption, SecretKey, DEFAULT_128, UOpProcessor};